jonnor/ESC-CNN-microcontroller/report/report.md

 and CPU usage (in Multiply-Accumulate operations per second, MAC/s) as JSON, and writes the generated C code to a specified directory.

 The training setup is implemented in Python.
 The machine learning models are implemented in Keras using the Tensorflow backend, and are attached be found in the appendices.

-To perform feature extraction during training librosa[@librosa] was used. numpy and Pandas is used for general numeric computations and data management.
+To perform feature extraction during training librosa[@librosa] was used. numpy and Pandas was used for general numeric computations and data management.

-The training software has automated tests made with pytest, and uses Travis CI to execute the tests automatically for each change.
+The training setup has automated tests made with pytest, and uses Travis CI to execute the tests automatically for each change.

 All the code used is available at \url{https://github.com/jonnor/ESC-CNN-microcontroller}